 How to Master Q4 – Marketing and Advertising Tips from the Experts:

 I recently wrote about how advertising rates increase during Q4, and what paid strategies you can implement to scale growth during these three months.
-Since then, I reached out to some of the best digital marketers I know to get some more balanced advice on growing your company during the holiday season.
+Q4 is highly competitive in the digital marketing/advertising world as we all know.
+72.5% of brands say that Facebook Ads are the number one way to attract new customers.
+So to help everyone out, I reached out to some of the best digital marketers I know to get some more balanced advice on growing your company during Q4 the holiday season.
 This is what they had to say…

 Founder of GetCredo.com